monet/monet.js/index.md

 Will return `false` if this is a failed validation, `true` otherwise.

 ####success()
-Will return the succesful value.
+Will return the successful value.

 ####fail()
 Will return the failed value, usually an error message.